Frozen-Projects/ESP8266_Daikin_AC_Controller/README.md

 Connection scheme is same with Fritzing but I did some cable management and used power module for cleaner product.

 ## UI Preview
 index.html file and Github Pages show what UI will look like when you install this .ino file to your ESP8266.
 Preview file generated from GitHub Copilot.
 So, there can be some little differences.
+Auto-Off Timer Selection Box will open when AC is on.

 ## ROADMAP
 HiveMQ based MQTT for remote access.
 (I have CGN IP and I need to deploy a tunnelling solution to access it from outside of my local network.
 Connecting HiveMQ or similar (free and serverless) MQTT broker service and developing an app to controll it will solve remote access problem.